 Investing in Education

-I believe that all children deserve access to a high-quality education that will allow them to compete in the 21st century economy — both the practical skills and the critical thinking they need to succeed.
-If elected, I will fight for common-sense measures that support funding for science, technology, engineering, arts and math (STEAM) education, improve access to the skills training necessary to secure the well-paid jobs here in Michigan, and make higher education affordable for everyone who pursues it.
+All children deserve access to a high-quality education that will allow them to compete in the 21st century economy — both the practical skills and the critical thinking they need to succeed.
+My priority is fighting for common-sense measures that support funding for science, technology, engineering, arts and math (STEAM) education, improving access to the skills training necessary to secure the well-paid jobs here in Michigan, and making higher education affordable for everyone who chooses to pursue it.